mertbkts/scramblesolver/README.md

 First, you have to do couple of things.
 1. Give numbers to each of your cards.

 3. Change the values of card arrays in the code, according to your cards.
 Values of your array should start from the bottom corner and has to go clockwise.
-For example;
+For example:
 <p align="center">
 <img src="https://imgur.com/OopMgX0.png"  width="50%" height="30%">
 </p>